Insights

 TL;DR

-- The physiological sigh is two short inhales through your nose + one long exhale through your mouth — resets your nervous system in less than 5 seconds
+- The physiological sigh is two short inhales through your nose + one long exhale through your mouth - a quick pattern for supporting a reset

 - Perfect for work: it’s discreet, silent, and you can do it anywhere — in a meeting, before an important call, after bad news